Alyssa Herrera-Set, PT, DPT, SCS, NCPT

 To schedule an appointment with any of the practitioners below, please click on their name and you will be redirected to their personal site.

 Tanya Goodrich, PT, DPT is a highly trained physical therapist with expert knowledge in pelvic dysfunction, pre and postpartum therapy, urinary/bowel/sexual dysfunction, and women’s health.
 With a Doctorate in Physical Therapy from the University of California, San Francisco, and extensive clinical experience, she is committed to providing the highest quality of care and raising awareness about women’s health issues.
 Tanya lives in the San Francisco Bay Area with her husband and two young children.

-Tony Tran is a Bay Area native and has returned after having spent the last 10 years in Los Angeles.
+Tony Tran is a Fellow of the American Academy of Orthopedic Manual Physical Therapists and he is Board Certified as an Orthopedic Clinical Specialist and Sports Clinical Specialist.
+He is a Bay Area native and has returned after having spent the last 10 years in Los Angeles.
 He studied biochemistry at UCLA and received his doctorate in physical therapy at Mount St. Mary's University.
 He completed his residency training in orthopaedics at Healthcare Partners in Torrance, CA and his fellowship training in sports at Kaiser Permanente West Los Angeles.
 He is a board certified specialist in orthopaedics and sports.

 Growing up playing competitive tennis and enduring hi fair share of injuries, he understands and can emphathize with the immense challenges with rehabilitation.
 This is what attracted him to physical therapy.

 Tony has a specific interest in prehabilitation and prevention.
 He focuses on biomechanics and movement and the impact they have on injury.
 He is an active member of the American Physical Therapy Association (APTA) and a Fellow of the American Academy of Orthopaedic Manual Physical Therapy (FAAOMPT).